RobotExMachina/Machina.NET/RobotControl - Revisions.md

 ```

 ## BUILD 1105
-- [ ] Develop 'Offline' mode with the new framework
+- [x] Develop 'Offline' mode with the new framework
+    --> Still shaky and narrow, but the main foundation is there...

 ## BUILD 1104
 - [x] Implement RobotPointers class